Samantha-norrie/QNotation/README.md

 ## How to Use (Programmer's Version)

-### How to Install QNotation (Coming soon!)
+### Installing QNotation *(Coming Soon!)*

 QNotation is currently still being built!
-Once the first version of the tool is released, users will be able to use [pip](https://pypi.org/project/pip/).
+Once the first version of the tool is released, users will be able to use pip to install the tool.

-### How to Use QNotation
+### Using QNotation

 ## How to Use (Absolute Beginner's Version)